RomanHerrera1/CS153_FinalProject/Cat_Classifier/README.md

 and create folders for real cats and the neither category again.
 (could not upload because too many images) You can try to use the move_files.py to make that quicker but there may be some pathing errors to watch for.

+I followed the guides from

+For the youTube frame-collection, I used https://stackoverflow.com/questions/50876292/capture-youtube-video-for-further-processing-without-downloading-the-video but it did not work for me because of YouTube changes currrently but maybe it will work for you.